“Buying the Dips” in Cryptocurrency

 - Buy incrementally as the price goes down, creating an average position and aiming to buy more as the price decreases further.

-- Wait until the price settles, and perhaps even shows signs of recovering, and buy at that point.
+- Wait until the price settles, and perhaps even shows signs of recovering, and buy at that point (buy a reaction off of support).

-- Set buy orders at lower prices than the current price and let them fill.
+- Set buy orders at lower prices and let them fill.
 Setting buys just before historic support levels, large “buy walls,” and psychological levels is an especially good strategy (as prices tend to do at least a quick bounce off these levels).

 One can “buy the dips” to sell quickly for a profit, to build a long term position, or to incrementally take gains.

-In all cases, the concept is the same, aiming to buy low and not high.
+In all cases, the concept is the same, aiming to buy at a lower price when price consolidates or corrects.

-The logic being that this is a better tactic than waiting until prices are high (when many other people will be rushing to buy) and then exposing yourself to pressure to sell low.
+Although there is logic in buying into strength, even in a bull market it is often a better tactic to buy pullbacks than it is to wait until prices are high (when many other people will be rushing to buy) and thus exposing yourself to pressure to sell low.

 i.e. buying the dips > FOMO buying at the top or panic selling the bottom.